ratflow/ratflow-desktop/README.md

 The [ratflow-look](https://github.com/ratflow/ratflow-look) package provides:

-*  icon and cursor themes (accordingly *Emerald* and *Bridge*),
+*  icon and cursor themes (*Emerald* and *Bridge* respectively),
 *  GTK and Qt configurations (backups of all existing files will be made during session initialization),
 *  extra Ratflow wallpapers.

 <a name="ratflow-desktop"></a>
 ## Ratflow desktop
-This package extends `ratflow-core` by adding  the `classic` profile and extra scripts and third-party applications.
+This package extends `ratflow-core` by adding  the `classic` profile, extra scripts and third-party applications.
 The dependencies are:

 * **pcmanfm** - extremely fast and lightweight file manager,
 * **compton** - compositor for X11 (for transparency and fading),